kealmcking/Combat-Ready-AI-Sandbox-UE-5.7/README.md

 - The last known location where the player was seen or heard
 - Whether the AI is actively searching

-When line of sight is lost or a noise is heard:
+When line of sight is lost or a noise is detected:

 - The NPC moves to the last known location
-- Selects a nearby reachable point to investigate
+- Selects nearby reachable points to investigate
 - Explicitly completes the search behavior
 - Clears search state and returns to patrol